JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

-# Operators and basic functions
+# Basic operators

-# Arithmetic operators
+## Arithmetic operators

-The following arithmetic operators are supported on all primitive numeric types:
+Basic arithmetic operations are defined in Julia standard libraries and all these operators are supported on all primitive [numeric types](@ref Primitive-numeric-types)

 | Expression | Name           | Description                              |
 | :--        | :--            | :--                                      |